The Origins of Hinckley Club For Young People – Chairman and Ex-Boys Club Member and Local Donor Share Some History

 GreenTowers Hinckley Club For Young People

-Would like to thank the following people for their contributions to the Christmas Fair which takes place on December 14th 12noon til 3pm.
+Would like to thank the following people for their contributions to the Christmas Fair which took place on December 14th.
 Their contributions have paid for the Disney Frozen Characters to visit the Christmas Fair and for the Children to have their pictures taken with them

 Carl at Hill Top Motors